 Uniworld Boutique River Cruise Collection

-Uniworld will move towards all-inclusive in 2014, when most cruise fares (excluding Russia, China and Vietnam) will include unlimited fine wine, beer and spirits, as well as gratuities for onboard and onshore services, including pre- and post-cruise extensions.
+Uniworld has moved toward all-inclusive, and most cruise fares (excluding Russia, China and Vietnam) include unlimited fine wine, beer and spirits, as well as gratuities for onboard and onshore services, such as pre- and post-cruise extensions.

-Most shore tours are included in ticket fares (a handful of extra options, such as a bicycling and wine tasting tour in the Danube's Durnstein, are available for a fee).
+Most shore tours are included in ticket prices, and a handful of extra options, such as a bicycling and wine tasting tour in the Danube's Durnstein, are available for a fee.
 Each ship carries a fleet of bicycles for free use by passengers.

 While "big ship" entertainment options -- think Broadway-style production shows and casinos -- are not offered, each evening provides diversions that range from local acts who come onboard in ports of call to bands that play for dancing.

-In 2004, controlling interest in the company was sold to Travel Corporation, a Bermuda-based organization with varied travel interests (Contiki Holidays, Trafalgar Tours, Insight Vacations, etc.).
+In 2004, control of the company was sold to Travel Corporation, a Bermuda-based organization with varied travel interests (Contiki Holidays, Trafalgar Tours, Insight Vacations, etc.).
 This company -- which also operates deluxe hotels that are part of Red Carnation (including London's Chesterfield Mayfair and Rubens at the Palace, Palm Beach's Chesterfield and Dorset's Summer Lodge) -- has transformed the onboard ambience of all the river ships it acquired.
-And new ones have a decidedly more upscale feel about them (as noted in our review of River Royale, the first river ship to score a top rating of five on this site, and in our take on River Beatrice, named the Best River Cruise Ship by Cruise Critic editors).
+New ones have a decidedly more upscale feel about them.

 Additionally, the company charters numerous boats for use on the rivers of Russia, Egypt, Portugal, China, Vietnam and Cambodia.
 For example, the line markets and sells Yangtze River cruise-tours, which combine water-based portions on boats owned by Century Cruises with land-based touring.

-Fellow PassengersUniworld, as befits its founder, continues to proffer an experience geared primarily to North Americans, but it's also marketing to U.K. travelers.
-Consistent with the traditional European river cruising dynamic, its voyages tend to appeal to more senior passengers but its onboard ambience also attracts younger travelers, especially in the 40-plus market.
-The company also markets a handful of multi-generational themed family cruises each year.
+Uniworld continues to proffer an experience geared primarily to North Americans, but it's also marketing to English-speaking travelers in the U.K. and Australia.
+Consistent with the traditional European river cruising dynamic, its voyages tend to appeal to more senior passengers, but its onboard ambience also attracts younger cruisers, especially in the 40-and-older market.
+The company also markets a handful of multigenerational themed family cruises each year.